svenluijten/artisan-view/README.md

 [![Code Climate][ico-codeclimate]][link-codeclimate]
 [![Code Quality][ico-quality]][link-quality]
 [![SensioLabs Insight][ico-insight]][link-insight]

-Short description of the package.
-What does it do and why should people download it?
-Brag a bit but don't exaggerate.
-Talk about what's to come and tease small pieces of functionality.

 This package adds a couple of view-related commands to Artisan in your Laravel projects.
 It is super simple to use and easy to understand for everyone.